 After an action-packed trip to Hershey, PA, I’m back home in Austin sorting through pictures and trying to round up all the new recipes I brought home.
-The first one is from Chef Cher at the Hotel Hershey.
+These Reese’s-in-the-Middle Cookies are from Chef Cher at the Hotel Hershey.

 We watched Cher’s assistant pastry chef make this cookie one night after dinner.
 He used a stand mixer for the demo, but did you know that something like 80% of all home bakers use hand-held mixers?
 In the test kitchen, they make all their cookies with hand-helds to get the same results as an average home baker, but since this recipe is from the resort kitchen it was made with a stand mixer.
 It was also written in weights, but I went ahead and put the volume measures next to each ingredient.

 This was one of my favorite recipes from the trip.
 The chocolate “shell” has a really good texture and flavor, but what makes the cookies special is that the filling has very finely chopped Reese’s pieces in it.
 Also, I apologize for not having a yield, but I couldn’t find it on the original recipe.
 I’m guessing you’ll get about 2 dozen.

 6.25 oz all-purpose flour (1 1/3 cup)